 THE PERCEVAL NOVELS (Fall 2007)

-Perceval’s Shadow — Book 2, first draft completed
+Perceval’s Shadow — Book 2, first revision completed

-Perceval in Love — Book 3, first draft begun
+Perceval in Love — Book 3, first draft completed

-Perceval’s Game — Book 4, brief synopsis, outline begun
+Perceval’s Game — Book 4, brief synopsis, character work, and outline begun

 Synopsis for PERCEVAL’S SECRET (Book 1):